peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 # Security Considerations {#security}

+If an action is triggered by the receipt of a DNS NOTIFY, its execution relies on the same security model which the receiving party would apply if the action had been triggered by something else.
+This is because the notification affects the action's timing alone.
+For example, DS bootstrapping is expected to be performed the same way independently of the type of trigger; this includes all security and authentication requirements (e.g., {{!RFC9615}}) which the parent registry/registrar has chosen to apply.

 The original NOTIFY specification sidesteps most security issues by not relying on the information in the NOTIFY message in any way, and instead only using it to "enter the state it would if the zone's refresh timer